 - QQ News

-According to Forbes, marketing videos will be sources of traffic for 80% of advertising on the Internet by 2019.
-Videos become a form of marketing more and more demanded by Internet users.
+A video is a form of marketing that more and more internet users consume.
 The advantage of a video is that it has a strong auditory and visual impact in contrast to written content.
 The consumer is able to remember a message passed through a video only on another medium.
 Remembering an advertising video makes it possible to remember another measure of the brand or the product.

 Develop your presence through events

-The upsurge of new technologies and their exponential growth to restructure corporate communications strategies.
-Nowadays, social networks enjoy a preponderant place in the communication techniques of the brands.
+The upsurge of new technologies and their exponential growth to restructuring corporate communications strategies.
+Nowadays, social networks enjoy a preponderant place in the communication techniques of brands.
 As a result, events are increasingly used in agency strategies.

 In the continuity of presenting you digital means to develop your music in China, the use of applications and functionalities allowing the direct transmission of events that you will organize is a means of gaining visibility on the country.
 Live event broadcasts have a strong interest on the part of Internet users.
 Touching your target through this channel can make your content attractive and give it a positive image.